kallebju/ada-website/index.md

 and Data Mining, ser.
 WSDM ’21.
 New York, NY, USA:
 Association for Computing Machinery, 2021, p.
 328–336.
 [Online].
 Available: https://doi.org/10.1145/3437963.3441760

+This project was created by Kalle Bjurek, Lucas Braz, Pierre-Alain Durand and Clément Nicolle